Siripa-Maneein/ku-polls/README.md

 # ku-polls

 ## What ku-polls does
-This is a web application for conducting online polls and surveys using django.
+An application for conducting online polls and surveys based on the [Django Tutorial project][django-tutorial], with additional features.

-It is part of the [Individual Software Process](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th).
+App created as part of the [Individual Software Process]( https://cpske.github.io/ISP) course at Kasetsart University.

 ## How to Install and Run